gaborvecsei/usage-tracker.nvim/README.md

 ### Wrongly logged visit entry

-If you find a wrongly logged entry then you'll need to remove it from the json file and from the sqlite db (if you've enabled telemetry)
+If you find a wrongly logged entry then you'll need to remove it from the json file and from the SQLite DB (if you've enabled telemetry)

-- Use the `UsageTrackerRemoveEntry <filepath> <entry> <exit>` utility command to remove the item form the json file
+- Use the `UsageTrackerRemoveEntry <filepath> <entry> <exit>` utility command to remove the item from the json file
-- As a 2nd step remove it from the sqlite DB with `DELETE FROM visits WHERE filepath = 'your_file_path' AND entry = your_entry_time AND exit = your_exit_time;`
+- As a 2nd step remove it from the SQLite DB with `DELETE FROM visits WHERE filepath = 'your_file_path' AND entry = your_entry_time AND exit = your_exit_time;`